KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 * magic number
 * Argument Section
-* Repeat the following once for each CodePart in the List<CodePart> for the program:
+* Repeat the following once for each CodePart in the List&lt;CodePart&gt; for the program:
 * * Function Section
 * * Initializations Section
 * * Main COde Section